-Special children, who they are, how they behave, and what can be done to help them.
-Emphasis on the child in the home and in social environments; school-related problems.
+Special children, who they are, how they behave, and what can be done to facilitate their development.
+Emphasis is on the child in the home and in social environments and on school-related problems.
 Prerequisite: PSY 111 with a 'C' or higher.